About

 Jack Paar

-The man who truly invented late-night television and The Tonight Show as we know it, Jack Paar distilled it into its essentials: two chairs, a couple of microphones, and
+The man who truly invented late-night television and The Tonight Show as we know it, Jack Paar distilled it into its essentials: two chairs, a couple of microphones, and authentic, unguarded human conversation.
+Celebrities from a variety of fields and disciplines didn’t come on to hawk their latest movies or books, they came to dish.

 Paar variously called Levant “a man for whom living is